tomalbrecht/udacity_drlnd_p2/Report.md

 ### Basic setup of the environment

 The base function for `ddpg` was copied from `ddpg-bipedal` to get the main loops running.
 I changed the environment setup according to my first project.
 Then I extended the code to work with more than one Agent - depending on the number of agents the environment provides.
 When I ran the code, too less information about the training was provided, so I extended the code to print some information about scores per timestep.
+After a few trainings I decided to extend the initialization of the Agent, to parametrize the needed hyperparameters.

 ### Enhancements to the code